Paybook/sync-widget/docs/overview.md

 Basically, to use the widget you will need to follow this checklist:

-1. Sign up for your Sync API account and thus get your API keys.
+1. Sign up for your Syncfy API account and thus get your API keys.
 2. Second, you have to create a session token.
-For this, review the Sync API docs on how to create a Session and obtain a token (for this, you will need your API keys)
+For this, review the Syncfy API docs on how to create a Session and obtain a token (for this, you will need your API keys)
-3. Then, in your frontend application import the Sync Widget files (.js and .css) or install the widget using NPM.
+3. Then, in your frontend application import the Syncfy Widget files (.js and .css) or install the widget using NPM.
 4. Finally, configure the widget as desired, instantiate it using the token you already have.
 5. Start adding or updating credentials and that's it :)